Root0110/final_project/README.md

 It's realistic that some of the social members are born with some assets, like the any kinds of heritage form their ancestors.
 S ince not everyone has uniform amount of assets, so I initialize personal wealth value with random numbers.
 The __distribution/proportion__ is consistent with xxxxx research/report.

-Personal wealth(net worth), is defined as gains minus losses.
 Secondly, generate random values for each variable based on certain predefined rules.
 Every round of simulation represents the change of personal wealth during one year.
 And suppose people start work at 20 years old, and would retire after 45 years.
 So, the final result would be achieved after 45 rounds of simulations.
+Personal wealth(net worth), is defined as gains minus losses, as the followings.
 Then, conduct fundamental analysis of accumulative personal wealth amounts.
 * __Gains__
     1. Stable Income: